 James Patterson is one of the most well-known, and well-loved, authors in the world.
 I mean, he’s a native of New York, so of course, he’s fabulous, right?
 American authors like Patterson are few, and far between.
 However, his novels are too sophisticated for my kids.
 They aren’t old enough to handle Alex Cross, and all his psychology.
 Right?
-I mean, I’m a fairly bad mom, but even I have my limits.
+I mean, I’m a fairly bad mom, but even I have my limits when it comes to entertainment.
 Instead, the kids have been turned onto the more kid-friendly novels he’s been involved with for a few years.
 Treasure Hunters is the perfect combination of great story telling, and age-appropriate content.
 BAM.

 Introduce kids to American Author James Patterson with Treasure Hunters